 Background and activities

-I hold an MA degree in the study of religions (religionsvitenskap), history, and German literature from the Univerity of Hannover, Germany, and a Ph.D. degree in the study of religions from the University of Basel, Switzerland.
-In our department, I am responsible for the Introduction to Christianity lecture taught every fall term (RVI1050: Innføring i kristendommen); I also taught the MA theory class (RVI3010: Vitenskapsteori o teoriarbeid).
-This term’s class is on imaginations of a better world and religious and secular utopias at the dawn of modernity (RVI2151).
+I hold an MA degree in the study of religions (religionsvitenskap), history, and German literature from the University of Hannover, Germany, and a Ph.D. degree in the study of religions from the University of Basel, Switzerland.
+In our department, I am responsible for the Introduction to Christianity lecture taught every fall term (RVI1050: Innføring i kristendommen) and the Religion and Politics class, taught in the spring term (RVI2195: Religion og politikk).
+I also taught the MA theory class (RVI3010: Vitenskapsteori og teoriarbeid) and a class on imaginations of a better world and religious and secular utopias (RVI2151).
+This term, I also co-teach a digital class on utopias, past and present (with Andrea Rota, University of Bern, Switzerland).

 In my book (Weltanschauung als Erzählkultur, 2016) on moral and character education in a secular state, I analyze the narrative construction of the socialist worldview in relation to religion in East German civics school textbooks.
 The book represents a narratological study of school textbooks and develops an approach for comparing secular and religious narrative cultures in personal and state-controlled contexts.
 The analysis illustrates how socialism was construed through a well-defined set of narrative strategies used to impart this worldview, making it plausible and adaptable to citizens’ daily concerns.
 The historical part of the study consists of a detailed analysis of socialist narratives, while its theoretical framework sketches the academic discourse on socialism and religion and discusses the politics of classification.